Monday, 11 June 2012

 Not that many of the ‘desayunos’ on offer will set you up for the day, but it’s the thought that counts, right?

-Wrong Way lends a helping hand to the weekly BBQ at the Arcadia Hostel, Medellín
+Hostel lookers: Wrong Way lends a helping hand to the weekly BBQ at the Arcadia Hostel, Medellín

 Never mind a 'free' brekkie, give us a BBQ.

 So what else sets the various hostels apart?
 Why should you pick one over another?
-Well, the answers to those are case – and indeed time - dependent.
+Well, the answers to those are case — and, indeed, time — dependent.

 We all have different needs and wants.
 What one person might regard as an ideal spot is another’s nightmare.
 However, there are certain basic requirements that practically all of us look for, regardless of the price you pay.

 For most people, security, both in terms of the building and for your personal belongings, is crucial.
-Secure, decent sized personal lockers are a must together with 24/7 reception.
+Secure, decent-sized personal lockers are a must together with 24/7 reception.

 While some like to get a personal set of keys to enter and exit their temporary residence as they wish, in the interests of all guests, a buzzer system is more secure, ensuring staff must always monitor those who are coming in.
 From our experience, the majority of La Candelaria’s hostels score high in this regard — you really shouldn’t expect anything less.